Save up to 25%… Shop Our Birthday Sale Now!

 Reishi may be a good mushroom to consider if you have opted to have chemotherapy or radiation treatment for your pet.
 Radiation and chemotherapy can kill stem cells for red and white blood cells in the bone marrow.
 This results in anemia and a deficit of the important white cells needed to maintain health and freedom from infections.

-DO remember that these are all either human, in vitro or in vivo studies.
+DO remember that not all mushrooms are the same.
+These are all either human, in vitro, or in vivo studies.
 There are currently no clinical studies of reishi in veterinary medicine.
 Regardless, if I had a dog or cat that was dealing with cancer, I would definitely consider adding reishi extract to the protocol along with turkey tail mushroom extract.
 This can be done by using these single mushrooms alone or by utilizing our 5 Defenders(™) mushroom extract complex for pets that contains reishi, turkey tail, shiitake, maitake, and chaga.

 Pure reishi extract in a capsule format is ideal when you want to tap into the full spectrum of its medicinal value for your dog.